That-Dev-Girl-Sites/jhalabi.com/coding/index.md

   - /work/
 ---

-I am a senior web developer and writer in Washington DC with over 20 years of programming experience.
+I am a senior web developer and author in Washington DC with over 20 years of programming experience.
 I specialize in content management system **theme development**, custom **WordPress block** creation, and **Javascript application** architecture.

 I started as purely a front-end developer, but I have been slowly migrating further back in the stack.
 As a result, I now call myself a **"middle-end" developer** and am working hard to make that term stick.